Best Schools in Mississauga

 Mississauga High School Rankings

-High school ranking results at this time are based on the 2018-2019 test results.
+Mississauga high schools are ranked on the 2018-2019 test results.
 First column on the left is the rank of each school against the entire Province of Ontario’s seven hundred and forty seven public, catholic, and private secondary schools.
 From this chart, you can see that while John Fraser Secondary School at 2665 Erin Centre Boulevard is the highest rated public secondary school in Mississauga, and in fact it has long been recognized as the top high school in Mississauga, twenty-seventh out of all secondary schools in the entire province, it has nevertheless been passed in ranking by the ISNA secondary school.
 ISNA is a private school catering to the Muslim community, and it is located at 2200 South Sheridan way.
 ISNA has managed to unseat the longtime champion John Fraser, and we offer congratulations to the staff and students there.
 ISNA has rapidly grown both its elementary and its secondary schools, and it is now recognized as one of the top schools in the province.
 Using Fraser Institute methodology, ISNA can be called the best private high school in Mississauga.

 |Provincial Rank||School||Rating Score|